chilcano/ghpages-holosec/_posts/2020-01-22-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part2-external-dns-ingress.md

 ns-789.awsdns-34.net.
 ```

-**2) Update the DNS Service with Name Server Records for the Subdomain**
+**2) Add `Name Server Records` for the specified Subdomain in the DNS Service Provider Console**

-After changes to Amazon Route 53 records have propagated, the next step is to update the DNS service for the parent domain by adding `NS` type records for the subdomain.
+ After changes to Amazon Route 53 records have propagated, the next step is to update the DNS service for the parent domain by adding `NS` type records for the specified subdomain.
 This is known as delegating responsibility for the subdomain to Route 53.

 I will need the above four nameserver that I got querying with `AWSCLI`.
 Note that those nameservers are for my subdomain, likely you got others.